rhomobile/rhomobile-docs/eb/en/edge/api/battery.md

 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>acLineStatus : <span class='text-info'>BOOLEAN</span><p>
 Whether or not the device is connected to external power. </p></li><li>batteryLifePercent : <span class='text-info'>INTEGER</span><p>
 The remaining battery power as a value between 0 and 100. </p></li><li>backupBatteryLifePercent : <span class='text-info'>INTEGER</span><p>
 The remaining backup battery power as a percentage between 0 and 100.
 Only supported on Motorola Windows Mobile / CE / Embedded devices.
+Platforms:
-Platforms:WM </p></li><li>trigger : <span class='text-info'>STRING</span><p>
+WM </p></li><li>trigger : <span class='text-info'>STRING</span><p>
 Human readable form of what has caused this callback to fire.
 This value will be OS dependent.
 On Windows Mobile / CE / Embedded it will be one of: "High Battery", "Low Battery", "Critical Battery", "Charging", "No Battery", "Unknown".
 In the case of periodic updates, this field will contain the last known status of the battery.
+Platforms:
-Platforms:WM, Android </p></li><li>batteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
+WM, Android </p></li><li>batteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
 Only supported on Motorola Solutions' Windows Mobile / CE / Embedded devices.
 The battery life will not be readable for a period of time after removing from an AC power source and this parameter will state whether the batteryLifePercent value is accurate.
+Platforms:
-Platforms:WM </p></li><li>backupBatteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
+WM </p></li><li>backupBatteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
 Only supported on Motorola Solutions' Windows Mobile / CE / Embedded devices.
 The battery life will not be readable for a period of time after removing from an AC power source and this parameter will state whether the backupBatteryLifePercent value is accurate.
+Platforms:
-Platforms:WM </p></li></ul></ul>
+WM </p></li></ul></ul>

 ####Returns
 Synchronous Return:<ul><li>HASH<ul><li>acLineStatus : <span class='text-info'>BOOLEAN</span><p>
 Whether or not the device is connected to external power. </p></li><li>batteryLifePercent : <span class='text-info'>INTEGER</span><p>
 The remaining battery power as a value between 0 and 100. </p></li><li>backupBatteryLifePercent : <span class='text-info'>INTEGER</span><p>
 The remaining backup battery power as a percentage between 0 and 100.
 Only supported on Motorola Windows Mobile / CE / Embedded devices.
+Platforms:
-Platforms:WM </p></li><li>trigger : <span class='text-info'>STRING</span><p>
+WM </p></li><li>trigger : <span class='text-info'>STRING</span><p>
 Human readable form of what has caused this callback to fire.
 This value will be OS dependent.
 On Windows Mobile / CE / Embedded it will be one of: "High Battery", "Low Battery", "Critical Battery", "Charging", "No Battery", "Unknown".
 In the case of periodic updates, this field will contain the last known status of the battery.
+Platforms:
-Platforms:WM, Android </p></li><li>batteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
+WM, Android </p></li><li>batteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
 Only supported on Motorola Solutions' Windows Mobile / CE / Embedded devices.
 The battery life will not be readable for a period of time after removing from an AC power source and this parameter will state whether the batteryLifePercent value is accurate.
+Platforms:
-Platforms:WM </p></li><li>backupBatteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
+WM </p></li><li>backupBatteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>
 Only supported on Motorola Solutions' Windows Mobile / CE / Embedded devices.
 The battery life will not be readable for a period of time after removing from an AC power source and this parameter will state whether the backupBatteryLifePercent value is accurate.
+Platforms:
-Platforms:WM </p></li></ul></li></ul>
+WM </p></li></ul></li></ul>

 ####Platforms

 * Android
-* Windows Embedded
+* Windows Mobile/CE

 ####Method Access:
 <ul><li><i class="icon-book"></i>Class Method: This method can only be accessed via the API class object. <ul><li><code>EB.Battery.batteryStatus(<span class="text-info">HASH</span> propertyMap)</code> </li></ul></li></ul>